What will you find at WLA?

 Electives include Foreign Language (Latin, Spanish, or German), Choir, Band, Computer-Assisted Drafting & Design (CADD), Art, Sewing, Foods, Speech, Life Sports, and other academic and non-academic courses.

 Advanced electives include Calculus, Physics, Anatomy/Physiology, Spanish III, Latin IV, and Tech Music.
 Advanced Placement English offers qualified students an opportunity to earn college credit.

-Two Computer Labs contain more than 50 PC's and.
-The library and study hall contain additional computers for students to use.
+Two Computer Labs contain more than 50 PCs and the Media Center and study hall contain additional computers for students to use.
 The music lab contains 10 MAC computers and the CADD lab has 12 computers for students to learn drafting skills.
 All WLA students are taught computer keyboard skills.